 Status epilepticus (SE) occurs when seizures do not stop spontaneously and can result in long-term disabilities and occasionally death.
 There is a paucity of high quality evidence on SE, particularly in children and causes and outcomes are different from adults.
-This programme of research on SE uses mixed methods to address this gap in knowledge.
-The research includes establishing a national registry of status epilepticus in children, identifying consensus research priorities amongst experts, and a qualitative evaluation of alternatives to informed consent (which is a potential barrier to prospective emergency research).READ MORE
+This program of research on SE uses mixed methods to address this gap in knowledge.
+The research includes identifying consensus research priorities among experts and a qualitative evaluation of alternatives to informed consent (which is a potential barrier to prospective emergency research).READ MORE

 The importance of good quality clinical trials in health care is being increasingly recognized worldwide.
 The London School of Hygiene & Tropical Medicine (LSHTM) is the leading postgraduate medical institution in Europe in the subjects of public health and tropical medicine.

 The Master of Science in Clinical Trials, conducted online, aims to provide those with some experience in the area of clinical trials to broaden their role in design, management, analysis and reporting of clinical trials.

 The first year of the course covers the core topics of; fundamentals of clinical trials, basic statistics for clinical trials, clinical trials in practice and reporting and reviewing clinical trials.
 Techniques, and methods learnt from the course will directly benefit the Emergency Department at Townsville and with emergency medicine research activities at the hospital and within the region.READ MORE